OI-wiki/i18n/docs/ds/divide-combine.md

 4.  $A\cup B=(P,[\min(a,x),\max(b,y)])$ .
 5.  $A\setminus B=(P,\{i|i\in[a,b]\wedge i\notin[x,y]\})$ .

-In fact, these operations are just ordinary intersect/union/minus placed on the interval.
+In fact, these operations are just ordinary set intersect/union/minus operations on the interval.

-### Propertity of continuous segments
+### Properties of continuous segments

 There are some obvious properties of continuous segments.
 We define $A,B\in I_P,A \cap B \neq \varnothing$ , then there are $A\cup B,A\cap B,A\setminus B,B\setminus A\in I_P$ .

-Proof?
+What about proof?
 The essence of proof is the operation of intersect/union/minus.

 ## Divide-combine tree